noir-lang/noir/docs/docs/learn/concepts/communication/cross_chain_calls.md

 :::info
 The nullifier computation should include the index of the message in the message tree to ensure that it is possible to send duplicate messages (e.g., 2 x deposit of 500 dai to the same account).

 To make it possible to hide when a specific message is consumed, the `L1ToL2Msg` is extended with a `secretHash` field, where the `secretPreimage` is used as part of the nullifier computation.
 This way, it is not possible for someone just seeing the `L1ToL2Msg` on L1 to know when it is consumed on L2.
-Also, we include the `deadline` and `fee` values to have a fee-market for message inclusion and to ensure that messages are not stuck in the pending set forever.
 :::

 ## Combined Architecture